Destinations Greece The Cyclades Mykonos

 Greek-Lebanese fine dining

-InsiderIf you're sailing in or out of Mykonos, this sits directly across from the new-port marina — closer to the big boats than anything at its level.
-Book a sea-view category, not a courtyard maisonette: the courtyard rooms are the value end, but you're here for the marina-and-Delos view.
+InsiderIf you're sailing in or out of Mykonos, this sits directly across from the new-port marina, closer to the big boats than anything at its level.
+Book a sea-view category rather than a courtyard maisonette: the courtyard rooms are the value end, but you're here for the marina-and-Delos view.

 €€€ €1,000–1,800/night · the design hotels and the longest-established luxe